HITECHCRIME/HC_SG248_Grindin_Fate/README.md

 i can't say what's been done to my heart

-i've been grinding free ready for my own road                               / take down i've been grinding free the rebels all i want is souls i've been grinding free forever wanna set their souls / wanna eat my soul i've been grinding free for reapin wanna finish all
+i've been grinding free ready for my own road                               / take down i've been grinding free the rebels all i want is souls / source i've been grinding free forever wanna set their souls / wanna eat my soul i've been grinding free for reapin wanna finish all